so much more than a beta read

 this critique is not for you if:

-Aftercare services included in the price: after your edit, you can contact me with batched queries and receive a shorter follow-up report.
+After your edit, you can contact me with batched queries and receive a shorter follow-up report.
 You can also send rewrite samples of up to 5,000 words in total.

 Wish you could order something between Manuscript Critique and full Developmental Edit?
 Ask me about my Manuscript Critique Plus service.